reshmabidikar/slate/source/includes/_admin.md

 ### Get queue entries

 Returns low level details about queue entries.
 Results can be requested for a specific account or all accounts; for a specific queue or all queues, and for a specific service or all services.
-In addition optional types of events may be specified, including history, for a specified date range; in processing; bus events; and notifications.
+In addition, optional parameters may be specified, including history, for a specified date range; in processing; bus events; and notifications.

 **HTTP Request**